What Is a PFFS Medicare Plan?

 Note that your enrollment period may differ if you currently have a disability or have certain medical conditions.

 There are a couple of ways to sign up for Medicare.
-If you apply for retirement or disability benefits through Social Security, it will automatically include an application for Original Medicare (Parts A and B).
+If you apply for retirement or disability benefits through Social Security, the process includes an application for Original Medicare (Parts A and B).

-If you are interested in signing up only for Medicare, you can submit an application on the Social Security Administration website.
-You can apply for Medicare Parts C and D at Medicare.gov.
+You can also put in an application on the Social Security Administration website.
+You can get Medicare Parts C and D at Medicare.gov.

-It’s important to note that you must have Original Medicare (Parts A and B), as well as a Medicare account number in order to sign up for Part C or D.
+You need to have Original Medicare (Parts A and B) and a Medicare account number to sign up for Part C or D.

 You can also apply for Medicare by calling 1-800-772-1213.